Enabling Keycloak Health checks

 HEALTHCHECK

-The Dockerfile image HEALTHCHECK instruction defines a command that will be periodically executed inside the container as it runs.
+The Containerfile HEALTHCHECK instruction defines a command that will be periodically executed inside the container as it runs.
 The Keycloak container does not have any CLI HTTP clients installed.
 Consider installing curl as an additional RPM, as detailed by the Running Keycloak in a container guide.
 Note that your container may be less secure because of this.

 Available Checks